jci-metasys/powershell-metasysrestclient/README.md

 Features:

-* Securely stores credentials in OS keychain after your first successful login to a Metasys device
-* Establishes a "session" with a Metasys device so you don't need to send credentials on each call
+* Establishes a "session" with a Metasys device so you don't need to send credentials on each call or explicitly managed the access token
-* Manages the access token for you so you don't need to explicitly send it on each request
+* Securely stores credentials in OS keychain after your first successful login to a Metasys device (requires SecretManagement module annd a Secret Vault implementationn)
 * Provides some helper cmdlets to inspect all the results of the previous command

 ## Dependencies

-Powershell Core for your OS: See the [repository](https://github.com/powershell/powershell).
+* Powershell Core for your OS: See the [repository](https://github.com/powershell/powershell).

+    **Note:** Windows PowerShell is not supported

+## Credential Management

+See [Tips and Tricks](docs/tips-and-tricks.md) for more info.

 ## Prerequisites